DAILY LIFE IN TUDOR ENGLAND

 Tudor House Museum in Southampton

-FOOD IN TUDOR ENGLAND
+FOOD IN ENGLAND IN THE 16TH CENTURY

 All classes ate bread but it varied in quality.
 Rich peoples bread was made from fine white flour.
 Poor people ate coarse bread of barley or rye.